After Royal Wedding Spotlight, The Kingdom Choir Releases Debut Album

 "I think that it means that people want to hear good music," Gibson says.
 "I think that it means that people are tired of the ugliness and that they're embracing something that brings hope."

 NPR's Gemma Watters and Martha Wexler produced and edited the audio for this story.
-Wynne Davis adapted it for Web.
+Wynne Davis adapted it for the Web.